kito129/betfairHitoricalRawDataConversion/README.md

 | 70 | 2021-09-12 22:36:23.103000 | 1.18753 |  30891863 | MATCH_ODDS   | 2021-09-12T20:08:00.000Z | CLOSED    | Djokovic v Medvedev | Match Odds |          3 | True     | True       |                       0 | 4029887210 |

-NOTE: for market update we should remove the identical update (line with no changes except "version" value )
+For market update we should remove the identical update lines (line with no changes except "publish_time" and "version" value), and remove version value

 this is my code to that (to imporve and fix=
 ```python